-What Math Is on the Digital SAT?
+List of Math Topics on the Digital SAT

-And here’s why.
-Since sixth grade or so, your academic math classes have likely followed a fairly predictable path.
-The choreography probably goes something like this: Arithmetic/Pre-Algebra, Algebra I, Geometry, Algebra 2.
-If you’re more advanced, this continues on to Pre-Calculus/Trigonometry and Calculus.
-If you’re currently a Sophomore, you might be in Geometry, Algebra 2 or some version of Pre-Calculus.
-If you’re a Junior, you might already be in Calculus…though you might only be learning Algebra 2, depending on where in the progression you are and how your school arranges things.
+A Sophomore reading this post might currently be enrolled in Geometry, Algebra 2 or some version of Pre-Calculus.
+Eleventh-graders may already be taking Calculus…though you might only be learning Algebra 2, depending on where in the progression you are and how your school organizes things.

-It’s enough to drive any high schooler mad—that is, until they understand what math they need to wipe the dust off of and upgrade, which math topics they need to simply remember from class…and what which topics don’t fall anywhere near the SAT bullseye (and therefore aren’t worth studying at the moment).
+It’s enough to drive any high schooler mad—that is, until they understand what math they need to wipe the dust off of and upgrade, which math topics they need to simply remember from class…and what topics don’t fall anywhere near the SAT bullseye (and therefore aren’t worth studying at the moment).

 ARTICLE CONTENTS

-1. Structure of the Digital SAT Math Section
+2. Structure of the Digital SAT Math Section

-2. Which Math Topics Are Tested on the SAT?
+3. Which Math Topics Are Tested on the SAT?

 Basic math facts